Like soup on a slow simmer or wine barrels aging, a food tour starts long before you walk through the door and say “hello”.

-Food tours can be found in over 200 cities in the U.S., last around three hours and can be complex for many reasons, first and foremost because they involve, well….. food.
+Food tours in general last around three hours and can be complex for many reasons, first and foremost because they involve freshly prepared food.
 Small plates served shortly after the group is seated at multiple restaurant stops takes coordination, planning, and timing.
-And many people.

 So how many chefs DOES it take to make a food tour?
 On evening tours where we stop at 4 restaurants, that would be approximately 8.
 One executive chef and one sous or line chef at each restaurant.